 - Conduct training for individuals administering its disability accommodation processes

 - Provide the EEOC with periodic reports on the status of any accommodation requests for the next three years

-A key takeaway from the UPS case is that organizations that automatically fire employees with a disability after they reach a leave limit will likely be violating the ADA.
+A key takeaway is that organizations that automatically fire employees with a disability after they reach a leave limit will likely be violating the ADA.
 When it comes to your leave and absenteeism policy, be flexible and engage in the interactive process as soon as you receive a request for an accommodation.
 And as you develop or update your ADA accommodation processes to help employees return to work, be prepared to make exceptions and consider specific circumstances.
 Finally, keep communication open with employees with disabilities who request reasonable accommodations.